OddyTheCreative/HTML-CSS/README.md

 # HTML-CSS
 January, 28th

-Project purely built on HTMl and CSS.
+Project purely built on HTMl and SCSS.